ShawnAhls/first-mile-stone/README.md

 ### Special Thanks

-Bootstrap for the use of the modal code, I have changed the fieldset of the modal and changed some of the css.

 Kevin Powell on youtube for the explanation of lightbox, I have used his explanation of portfolio but changed some of the code to the way I have on my web page and changed some of the css code.